wojtekolek/eslint-config-wojtekolek/README.md

 - [typescript](https://www.npmjs.com/package/typescript)

 ## Using with Visual Studio Code
 If you are using VSC you may want a fully supported flow with eslint and prettier which will be triggered before saving a file.
 To achieve this first install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for VSC.
-Next, add the following packages to your project `eslint` with the below command.

-``
-npm i --save-dev eslint
-``

-or

-``
-yarn add --dev eslint
-``

 The final step is to add below config to your `settings.json` file.

 ```
   "[javascript]": {
     "editor.defaultFormatter": "esbenp.prettier-vscode",
-    "editor.formatOnSave": false
+    "editor.formatOnSave": true
   },
   "[javascriptreact]": {
     "editor.defaultFormatter": "esbenp.prettier-vscode",
-    "editor.formatOnSave": false
+    "editor.formatOnSave": true
   },
   "[typescript]": {
     "editor.defaultFormatter": "esbenp.prettier-vscode",
-    "editor.formatOnSave": false
+    "editor.formatOnSave": true
   },
   "[typescriptreact]": {
     "editor.defaultFormatter": "esbenp.prettier-vscode",
-    "editor.formatOnSave": false
+    "editor.formatOnSave": true
   },
   "eslint.validate": [
     "javascript",